rxRust/rxRust/README.md

 ## Fork Stream

 In `rxrust` almost all extensions consume the upstream.
-So in general it is unicast.
 So when you try to subscribe a stream twice, the compiler will complain.

 ```rust ignore
  # use rxrust::prelude::*;